iurteaga/menstrual_cycle_analysis/README_predictive_models.md

     - Input variables
         - X is the data used to compute per-user posteriors, i.e., X is of shape I times C.
-            Recall that these X might or might not be the same data used for fitting the model: the input data X for predictions can be from a different set of users, from which data will be used to compute predictive posteriors based on these users’ data, based on fitted hyperparameters.
+            Recall that these X might or might not be the same data used for fitting the model: the input data X for predictions can be from a different set of users, from which data will be used to compute predictive posteriors based on these users' data, based on fitted hyperparameters.
         - posterior_type: whether only mean predictions or full predictive posterior predictions are computed (i.e., full predictive probability mass function)
         - day_range: days after last cycle for which predictions need to be computed